vmware/container-service-extension/docs/ENT-PKS.md

 # Enterprise-PKS enablement
 <a name="overview"></a>
 ## Overview
-CSE 2.0 begins to orchestrate K8 cluster deployment not only on vCD (native) but also on Enterprise-PKS servers.
+CSE 2.0 orchestrates K8 cluster deployment not only on vCD (native) but also on Enterprise-PKS servers.
 * Facilitates co-existence of vCD(native) and PKS clusters with in the same tenant boundaries.
 * Enforces tenant isolation among PKS-deployed K8 clusters.